Cost-Sensitive Learning to Defer to Multiple Experts with Workload Constraints: Method

-The first constraint refers to human decision capacity: with an equality constraint, the number of instances assigned to each decision-maker is predefined in the problem statement; this constraint may be changed to an inequality expressing the maximum number of assignments per decision-maker.
+The first constraint refers to human capacity: with an equality constraint, the number of instances assigned to each decision-maker is predefined in the problem statement; this constraint may be changed to an inequality expressing the maximum number of assignments per decision-maker.
 The second constraint states that each instance must be assigned to one and only one decision-maker.
 We solve the assignment problem \ref{eq: assignment problem} using the constraint programming solver CP-SAT from Google Research's OR-Tools \citep{cpsatlp}.
+Finding solutions to these combinatorial problems is not trivial, as solution times grow exponentially with the problem's size \citep{huberman1997economics}.
+CP-SAT is a parallel portfolio solver, leveraging the available processor cores to run different solution search strategies on each.
+By doing so, portfolio solvers aim to more efficiently cover the solution-space, under the assumption that different algorithms, using different heuristics, may compliment each other's weaknesses \citep{huberman1997economics, gomes2001algorithm}.
+This approach proves effective as selecting the optimal search algorithm for a given constraint problem is considered a non-trivial task.
+We selected CP-SAT in our implementation as it has been repeatedly shown to be the best-performing publicly available solver in a wide array of constraint programming problems in the MiniZinc challenge \citep{stuckey2014minizinc}, where solvers are tasked to finding the optimal or a near-optimal solution within a time-limit.
+While this solver can find feasible solutions relatively quickly, proving a solution's optimality can take an extremely long time, meaning that in practice it is often better to set a time limit, having the system return the best solution it found so far.
+On our machine (Intel(R) Xeon(R) Gold 5120 CPU @ 2.20GHz), no significant improvements were obtained for timeout limits above 60 seconds.